emreninmaceralari-ii/sosylus/git/Commit Learn Doc.md

 ## Workflow Context

-Commit files are exported with the naming convention `DD-MM-YYYY-hash-message.md`.
+Commit files are located in a folder called `docs` and follow the naming convention `DD-MM-YYYY-hash-message.md`.
 Your generated learning documentation will be appended to the end of these files.
 Once your documentation is added, the file will be renamed with a `✓_` prefix (e.g., `✓_29-12-2025-abc1234-feat_add_auth.md`) to indicate it has been processed.

 This helps track which commits have complete learning documentation.